AltranResearchMedica/ARAM/README.md

 - Use CMake to generate the solution (.sln or makefile)
 - Compile

-- Running: MultiTracking use ARAM abilities to track a chessboard of marker.
+MultiTracking use ARAM abilities to track a chessboard of tag.

 -------------------------------------------------------------------
 # Acknowledgment

 This work is contributed by Alexandre KORNMANN in the framework of his final project assignment in Altran Research Medic@ under the responsibility of Dr. Abdelkrim BELHAOUA.
-Altran Research Medic@ is a research program aimed to integrate innovative augmented reality technologies in order to improve medical operating services.
+Altran Research Medic@ is research program aimed to integrate innovative augmented reality technology in order to improve the medical operating services.

 -------------------------------------------------------------------
 # Contact

-Please report any bugs, comments about error and/or suggest enhancements to Abdelkrim BELHAOUA <support-medica@altran.com>
+Please report any bugs, comment about error and/or suggest enhancements to support-medica@altran.com